acce8711/Paper-Plane-Adventures/README.md

    - `./ngrok.exe config add-authtoken {your Authtoken}` (Your authoken should be visible on the Ngrok web dashboard under Getting started --> Setup & Installation)
    - `./ngrok.exe http http://localhost:8080`
 9. Open the game on both your desktop and phone by clicking the link that the commands from step 7 generate.
 The link should end with `ngrok-free.app`
 10. You're all set!
-Choose a mode and follow the instructions on screen.
+Choose a mode and follow the instructions on screen

 ## 🚧 What Was Challenging